 The FWHM of the spatial profile in median seeing is similarly broadened from ~4 to ~4.4 pixels by charge diffusion.
 Note that the combination of charge diffusion and the λ-0.2 dependence of seeing means the spatial profile in the blue arm can be broader than in the red arm by several tenths of an arcsec at widely-spaced wavelengths, at optimum telescope focus.

-The figure below shows the results from throughput measurements of flux standards.
+The figure below shows the results from throughput measurements of flux standards using the EEV12 detector.
 The Y-axis is the apparent AB magnitude of star observed at zenith which gives one detected photon per second per Angstrom.
 The lowest resolution grating was used (R158B) in the blue arm (without a dichroic) with a wide slit (10 arcsec).
 The conditions were photometric, with negligible dust levels present.
 This figure shows the response of the whole ISIS blue channel (i.e. WHT primary + secondary + ISIS blue optics + detector response) from ~3200 to ~8300Å.

 Flux standard data and empirical throughput

-The figure below shows the results from several throughput measurements of flux standards in both the blue and the red arms and with different detectors.
+The figure below shows historical results from several throughput measurements of flux standards in both the blue and the red arms, with past generations of detectors.
 The Y-axis is the apparent AB magnitude of star observed at zenith which gives one detected photon per second per Angstrom.
 In each case the lowest resolution grating was used (R158B) in the blue arm (without a dichroic) with a wide slit (10 arcsec).
 In each case, the conditions were photometric, with negligible dust levels present.

 Quality control history